-In the art classroom, students are taught a mini-lesson, in a fashion similar to Ravenswood School’s Reader’s and Writer’s Workshop.
-Students then are sent into the studios to work on their art.
+In the art classroom, students are taught a mini-lesson and then sent into the studios to work on their art.
 Projects fall under a variety of parameters, including “must-do” (assigned) projects, “showcase” projects (often displayed outside classrooms), and “bring home” projects.
 Students are also occasionally given the freedom to choose what type of project they will create.

 To learn more about the work Ms. Kitty has done with Every Art, Every Child, a project in arts integration: http://everyarteverychild.org/foundation/whoweare.html

 To learn about the experience in Ms. Kitty’s art classroom from a student teacher’s point of view: http://adventuresofanartist-teacher.blogspot.com/2011/01/student-teaching-at-ravenswood.html